Scope and objectives

 CMakeLists.txtfile in such a way that you can only build it with Geant4 version 10.03.p03; for comparison of validation results between different clinics it is important that we use the same physics.

 - We did not hard-code the physics builder.
-Please only use
+We however recommend to use

 - We don't think the simulation results depend much on the ROOT version, but still it would be good if you could stick to a relatively recent version of ROOT 6.